zuluchaka/tradingplan/trendline_strategy.md

  - Look at the ForexTrack application for Currency Strength Analysis: https://tracking.csa5steps.com/

+### IDENTIFY TRENDLINES (The LEVELS)

+> In a TRENDING MARKET:

+Draw Trendlines on multiple timeframes(TOP DOWN ANALYSIS):

+- MONTHLY (RED)
+- WEEKLY(BLUE)
+- DAILY(VERT)
+- 4H (PUPLE)
+- 1H (ORANGE)

+Identify and Connect obvious PEAKS and TROUGHS, drawing outer trendlines.
+The 2  significant LOWS/PEAKS where the trendline is drawn from must be obvious and easy to identify - LOW1/PEAK1 and LOW2/PEAK2.

+> In a RANDING MARKET:

+  * Market moves horizontally between key support and resistance levels

+- A Trendline is VALID as long as it is not intersected SIGNIFICANTLY and Price continues to obey it.

+- A Trendline is INVALID when it is interesected SIGNIFICANTLY (THe trend has probably changed) - Verify if the candlestick that interstected the trendline closed ABOVE or BELOW it on 1H and 4H chart

+### Identify Support and Resistance Levels (The LEVELS):

+Retracement move respects previous swing point (support or resistance level) => Next Impulse Move

+- Switch to DAILY LINE CHART: Draw  Major & Minor (INTRA) Support & Resistance Zones

+ * look for DOUBLE BOTTOM : MAJOR SUPPORT + MAJOR SUPPORT TRENDLINE
+ * look for DOUBLE TOP: MAJOR RESISTANCE + MAJOR RESISTANCE TRENDLINE

+### REVERSAL PATTERN : Kangaroo Tail (The SIGNAL)

+To take a trade on 4H chart, make sure that the DAILY chart and WEEKLY chart align (TOP DOWN ANALYIS).

+Validity of a Kangaroo Tail:

+* The long wick should be at least 2-3 times the length of the body of the candlestick
+* The body should be larger than previous bars range
+* The body should be present towards either the upper or lower extreme of the Pin Bar
+* The wick should stand out when compared to previous bars (with room to the left)
+* Pin Bar will affect immediately following 4-5 bars
+* Pin Bar should print at a Support and Resistance:
+ ** Candle rejection: The wick touches the support/resistance but the body don't ** Ideally at the end of an impulsive move and may indicate the beginning of a reversal price momentum
+* Pin Bar that appear/close in direction of the Trend ** IF UPTREND then BULLISH Pin Bar closes higher than the open.
+ ** IF DOWNTREND then BEARISH Pin Bar closes lower than the open.
+* Wait for a Pinn Bar to occur after a PullBack to support or resistance level (end of retracement move) Avoid Pin Bar that doesn't show a price rejection evidence

 ### MARKET ANALYSIS - Technical Analysis  - TRENDLINE ANALYSIS

 ##### Trading System: 7 Reversal / Continuation Candlesticks Patterns